TERMS AND CONDITIONS

 4.4 Users who violate systems or network security may incur criminal or civil liability.
 Openweb will fully co-operate with investigations of suspected criminal violations, violation of systems or network security under the leadership of law enforcement or relevant authorities.

 4.5 Openweb will make every effort to make the service available at all times and will use its utmost endeavours to strive for 100 % (one hundred percent) uptime and associated bandwidth speeds.
 However, since Openweb relies on numerous suppliers in order to provide the service, OPENWEB is unable to and does not guarantee or warrant 100 % (one hundred percent) uptime and associated bandwidth speeds.
-The bandwidth speeds advertised on the Openweb website indicate speeds up to the maximum possible theoretical speed attainable on a given Openweb ADSL/Fibre package and Openweb does not warrant (undertake that the following is true and be open to possible liability for damages if it is not) that the user will experience bandwidth speeds equal to the maximum possible theoretical speeds.
-All access to the electronic communications infrastructure is rendered on a “best effort” basis and Openweb accordingly does not offer any form of service level agreement whatsoever.
+The bandwidth speeds advertised on the Openweb website indicate speeds up to the maximum possible theoretical speed attainable on a given Openweb ADSL/VDSL/Fibre/LTE-A package and Openweb does not warrant (undertake that the following is true and be open to possible liability for damages if it is not) that the user will experience bandwidth speeds equal to the maximum possible theoretical speeds.
+All access to the electronic communications infrastructure is therefore rendered on a “best effort” basis and Openweb accordingly does not offer any form of service level agreement whatsoever.

 4.6 Openweb will strive at all times to provide users with prior notice, where possible, of scheduled maintenance which may result in users having to log-off for any period of time.